 You’ll have to wait for LinkedIn to approve your ads before you can start running them, but that’s basically it.

-Apply for a free PPC audit and get your own action plan on how you can incorporate LinkedIn Ads in your PPC efforts.
+Request a proposal and get your own action plan on how you can integrate LinkedIn Ads in your PPC efforts.

 LinkedIn Ads best practices

 Now that you’re familiar with how to create LinkedIn ads, we’ll walk you through the various LinkedIn Ads best practices that will get you more bang for your buck.

 Best practices for LinkedIn text ads include:

 - Include a strong Call To Action (CTA)

 These are all fairly straightforward, so we won’t waste your time by expanding on each point.

 Let’s move on to talk about LinkedIn dynamic ads!